efficience-it/docker-practice/README.md

 * Describe how to provision persistent storage to a Kubernetes pod using persistentVolumes.
 * Describe the relationship between container storage interface drivers, storageClass, persistentVolumeClaim and volume objects in Kubernetes.

+## Contributions

+Contributions are welcome!
+You can:

+* Add new YAML files for missing topics
+* Improve or correct existing questions
+* Suggest structural or content enhancements

+⚠️ Please do not copy any proprietary or official exam material.
+All contributions must remain original and educational.

+## Legal Notice

+* This is a community-driven, unofficial project.
+* It is not sponsored or endorsed by Docker Inc. or Mirantis.
+* All trademarks such as “Docker”, “Mirantis”, “DTR”, and “UCP” are used only as references and remain the property of their respective owners.
+* This repository contains only original content, created under fair use for educational purposes.

+## 📄 License
+This project is licensed under the MIT License